Plug and Play Active Learning for Object Detection: Abstract

 \section{Abstract}

-Annotating data for supervised learning is expensive and tedious, and we want to do as little of it as possible.
-To make the most of a given ``annotation budget'' we can turn to active learning (AL) which aims to identify the most informative samples in a dataset for annotation.
-Active learning algorithms are typically uncertainty-based or diversity-based.
-Both have seen success in image classification, but fall short when it comes to object detection.
-We hypothesise that this is because: (1) it is difficult to quantify uncertainty for object detection as it consists of both localisation and classification, where some classes are harder to localise, and others are harder to classify; (2) it is difficult to measure similarities for diversity-based AL when images contain different numbers of objects.
-We propose a two-stage active learning algorithm \ourmethodIntro~that overcomes these difficulties.
-It consists of (1)~\ourUncetaintySample, in which we used a category-wise difficulty coefficient that takes both classification and localisation into account to re-weight object uncertainties for uncertainty-based sampling; (2) \ourSim~to compute the similarities of multi-instance images as ensembles of their instance similarities. \ourmethodShort~is highly generalisable because it makes no change to model architectures or detector training pipelines.
-We benchmark~\ourmethodShort~on the MS-COCO and Pascal VOC datasets using different detector architectures and show that our method outperforms the prior state-of-the-art.
+Annotating datasets for object detection is an expensive and time-consuming endeavor.
+To minimize this burden, active learning (AL) techniques are employed to select the most informative samples for annotation within a constrained ``annotation budget".
+Traditional AL strategies typically rely on model uncertainty or sample diversity for query sampling, while more advanced methods have focused on developing AL-specific object detector architectures to enhance performance.
+However, these specialized approaches are not readily adaptable to different object detectors due to the significant engineering effort required for integration.
+To overcome this challenge, we introduce \ourmethodIntro, a simple and effective AL strategy for object detection. \ourmethodShort~is a two-stage method comprising uncertainty-based and diversity-based sampling phases.
+In the first stage, our \ourUncetaintySample~leverage a category-wise difficulty coefficient that combines both classification and localisation difficulties to re-weight instance uncertainties, from which we sample a candidate pool for the subsequent diversity-based sampling.
+In the second stage, we propose \ourSim~to better compute the similarities of multi-instance images as ensembles of their instance similarities, which is used by the \textit{k-Means++} algorithm to sample the final AL queries. \ourmethodShort~makes no change to model architectures or detector training pipelines; hence it can be easily generalized to different object detectors.
+We benchmark~\ourmethodShort~on the MS-COCO and Pascal VOC datasets using different detector architectures and show that our method outperforms prior work by a large margin.
 Code is available at \url{https://github.com/ChenhongyiYang/PPAL}